M90 (camouflage): M90 Uniform Camouflage

 For the ordinary soldier, Sweden retained its old single-colored field uniforms, the dark olive green M59 (summer) and the all-grey M58 (winter), long after other Western nations developed uniform camouflage.

 Only in the 1980s was a decision taken to readapt the vehicle-size FOA pattern, which had been designed to avoid detection by aerial and satellite photography, for use on personal uniforms, which would primarily aim to avoid detection by the naked eye and by binocular.
 This required a redesign of the pattern.

 FOA scientists were again called on to lead the project, redesigning the pattern slightly and reducing its scale by a proportion of 1:66 to fit the entire pattern onto a human torso.

 Despite the downscaling, the process nevertheless produced a camouflage pattern with what remains an unusually large and "clean" set of colored fields, in comparison with other nations' camouflage designs.
 In part, this reflected Swedish operational concerns.
-According to Hans Kariis, an expert at FOI, which is the successor to FOA: "If you look at American or German patterns, they're very small.
-This has to do with the M90 pattern being adapted to the type of combat envisioned at the time.
-Our pattern works pretty well in forest and mixed [småbruten] terrain, where distances are at a scale of about one kilometer.
-The Americans are thinking about urban combat, in a city where distances are 10 to 100 meters."

 The M90 uniform pattern was ultimately introduced in active service in the late 1980s, and had been adapted by the entire force by the late 1990s.

+Nordic Combat Uniform era

+In 2017, a collaborative Nordic government project was launched to jointly acquire standardized uniforms for the Norwegian, Swedish, Finnish, and Danish armed forces, although it was decided that each country would use its own camouflage pattern.

+As part of this process, Sweden deliberated whether to update the M90 pattern and, simultaneously, acquire copyright protections for the new version.

+In October 2020, the Swedish Patent and Registration Office registered a protected version of the pattern in three iterations: standard/forest, khaki/desert, and winter.
+The only change to the old pattern was the addition of small, scattered three crowns symbols.

+Design

+The pattern consists of hard lined geometric shapes, aiming to create a camouflage pattern effective in the temperate forests and plains of Sweden.

+Philosophy

+The creation of the camo pattern was in part to guarantee maximum effectiveness in Swedish terrain, but also to ensure that the Swedish Armed Forces would use a recognizably Swedish design.

+FOA

+Swedish military doctrine at the time assumed a defensive war against the superior forces of the Soviet Union, which made it too risky for jets to remain on their peacetime bases.

+Instead, they would be dispersed across small rural landing strips and pre-positioned depots where they could be serviced by mobile teams, which required a camouflage designed for hiding in forested locations.